BeamNG/vscode-lrdb/Readme_dev.md

 Once your PR is merged, your contributions will be publicly visible on the [Contributors page](https://github.com/BeamNG/vscode-lrdb/graphs/contributors).

-5) Launch `Extension + Server`.
-Extension is the frontend, Server is your Debug adapter
-6) In the newly opened VS Code window, try to reproduce the crash or error, your exceptions should be logged.

-## Publishing (only for project maintainers)
+## Publishing to the Visual Studio Marketplace (only for project maintainers)

 1) Please read the [offical guideline](https://code.visualstudio.com/api/working-with-extensions/publishing-extension)
 2) Package it: